 To submit a counter-notice, please adhere to the following:

-- Ensure that you meet all of the aforementioned legal requirements.
+- Make sure you meet all of the previously mentioned legal requirements.

-- Include all of the requisite information as outlined in this sample counter-notice template, including:
+- Include all of the required information as outlined in this sample counter-notice template, including:

 - Your physical or electronic signature.